wnstn/winstonhearn.com/_posts/2014-11-14-friday-links-this-land.markdown

 edited: 1
 show-references: false
 references:
-    - title: Features of the Proposed Yosemite National Park
+    - title: John Muir
       url: http://www.yosemite.ca.us/john_muir_writings/features_of_the_proposed_yosemite_national_park/
-    - title: Tar Sands Showdown in the Nebraska Sandhills
+    - title: OnEarth
       url: http://archive.onearth.org/print/17654
-    - title: Ghost Park
+    - title: Men's Journal
       url: http://www.mensjournal.com/magazine/print-view/the-ghost-park-19691231
-    - title: 'American Aqueduct: The Great California Water Saga'
+    - title: The Atlantic
       url: http://www.theatlantic.com/features/archive/2014/02/american-aqueduct-the-great-california-water-saga/284009/
-    - title: Drowning Kiribati
+    - title: Business Week
       url: http://www.businessweek.com/printer/articles/169372-drowning-kiribati
-    - title: The New Geopolitics of Food
+    - title: Foreign Policy
       url: http://www.foreignpolicy.com/articles/2011/04/25/the_new_geopolitics_of_food?page=full

 ---

 > Most people who visit Yosemite are apt to regard it as an exceptional creation, the only valley of its kind in the world.
 But nothing in Nature stands alone.
 She is not so poor as to have only one of anything.
 The explorer in the Sierra and elsewhere finds many Yosemites that differ not more than one tree differs from another of the same species.
 They occupy the same relative positions on the mountain flanks, were formed by the same forces in the same kind of granite, and have similar sculpture, waterfalls, and vegetation.

 [Features of the Proposed Yosemite National Park](http://www.yosemite.ca.us/john_muir_writings/features_of_the_proposed_yosemite_national_park/)